tch1001/codemirror/README.md

 # codemirror
 CodeMirror aims to be an open-source teaching resource.
 It will consist of:
-1. A realtime collaborative code editor that allows teachers to edit students code
+1. A realtime collaborative code editor that allows teachers to edit students code (DONE)
-2. Online python interpreter (only python for now, but after that maybe support other languages)
+2. Online python interpreter (only python for now, but after that maybe support other languages) (DONE)
 3. Automated judging systems, similar to that of informatics olympiads
 4. Categorising problems into classrooms and lessons

 ## how to run